-MSCHE Institutional Profiles – Report submitted to the Middle States Commission on Higher Education that include Educational and General Expenditure data, future significant developments, enrollment at the Higher Education Centers and other instructional sites, number of programs that can be completed at least 50% via distance education courses, number of programs that be completed at least 50% at each Higher Education Center; faculty and student headcount, graduation rates, and fiscal year noncredit enrollment.
+MSCHE Institutional Profiles – Report submitted to the Middle States Commission on Higher Education that includes Educational and General Expenditure data, future significant developments, enrollment at the Higher Education Centers and other instructional sites, number of programs that can be completed at least 50% via distance education courses, number of programs that be completed at least 50% at each Higher Education Center; faculty and student headcount, graduation rates, and fiscal year noncredit enrollment.

 NJ OSHE Institutional Profiles – A comprehensive annual report that describes important indicators such as student outcomes (e.g., graduation & transfer rates), number of students served (both noncredit and credit), and major capital projects.
 Submission of this report to the New Jersey Office of the Secretary of Higher Education and to Brookdale’s Board of Trustees fulfills the 1994 Higher Education Restructuring Act mandate to “prepare and make available to the public an annual report on the condition of the institution.”

 Student Satisfaction Inventory – The Noel-Levitz Student Satisfaction Inventory (SSI) has been administered at Brookdale ten times since 1996.
 The survey is a nationally standardized instrument containing over 100 items.
 Most of the items are designed to assess how important the particular item is to othe respondent as well as how satisfied the respondent is with the particular item.
 In addition, 76 items can be used to determine scores on 12 composite scales ranging from Academic Advising and Admissions to Service Excellence and Student Centeredness.